Churches of Christ: Baptism

 Baptism has been recognized as the important initiatory rite throughout the history of the Christian Church, but Christian groups differ over the manner and time in which baptism is administered, the meaning and significance of baptism, its role in salvation, and who is a candidate for baptism.

-Baptism in Churches of Christ is performed only by bodily immersion, based on the Koine Greek verb βαπτίζω (baptizō) which is understood to mean to dip, immerse, submerge or plunge.
+Baptism in Churches of Christ is performed only by bodily immersion, based on the New Testament's use of the Koine Greek verb βαπτίζω (baptizō) which is understood to mean to dip, immerse, submerge or plunge.
 Immersion is seen as more closely conforming to the death, burial, and resurrection of Jesus than other modes of baptism.
-Churches of Christ argue that historically immersion was the mode used in the first century, and that pouring and sprinkling emerged later.
+Churches of Christ argue that historically, immersion was the mode used in the first century, and that pouring and sprinkling emerged later.
 Over time these secondary modes came to replace immersion, in the State Churches of Europe.
 Only those mentally capable of belief and repentance are baptized (e.g., infant baptism is not practiced).

 Churches of Christ have historically had the most conservative position on baptism among the various branches of the Restoration Movement, understanding that repentance and baptism by immersion are necessary parts of conversion.
 The most significant disagreements concerned the extent to which a correct understanding of the role of baptism is necessary for its validity.
 David Lipscomb argued that if a believer was baptized out of a desire to obey God, the baptism was valid, even if the individual did not fully understand the role baptism plays in salvation.
 Austin McGary argued that to be valid, the convert must also understand that baptism is for the forgiveness of sins.
 McGary's view became the prevailing one in the early 20th century, but the approach advocated by Lipscomb never totally disappeared.
 More recently, the rise of the International Churches of Christ, who "reimmersed some who came into their fellowship, even those previously immersed 'for remission of sins' in a Church of Christ," has caused some to reexamine the question of rebaptism.